AliSawari/wstunnel-scripts/README.md

 both windows and linux binaries are supplied from the [Wstunnel](https://github.com/erebe/wstunnel) repository. which is a Network Tunnel over WebSocket connection Written in Rust.
-please use the latest binaries from [their release page](https://github.com/erebe/wstunnel/releases).
+please download the latest binaries for your OS from [their release page](https://github.com/erebe/wstunnel/releases).

 ### Configure